mgblackwater/stevekinney.net/content/courses/testing/testing-library.md

 - **Not for Snapshot Testing**: Testing Library focuses on behavior, not on exact DOM structures.
 - **Over-Mocking Can Reduce Test Effectiveness**: Be cautious not to mock too much, which can lead to tests that don't reflect actual behavior.

-By understanding these aspects, you can use Testing Library effectively in your testing strategy, ensuring that your components meet the needs of your users and function correctly within your application.